 Not to worry, we have you covered.
 There are plenty of meat-free options that are so delicious, so satisfying and so incredible, no one will miss the turkey.
-You can make your own vegan roast or serve a “meaty” dish of tofu, seitan or tempeh.
-Veggies make great main dishes as well as do pasta dishes.
+You can make a vegan roast or serve a “meaty” dish of tofu, seitan, or tempeh.
+Veggies make great main dishes as well as pasta dishes.

 1. Bœuf Bourguignon Végétalien

-This Bœuf Bourguignon Végétalien is a vegan version of the beloved traditional French dish.
+This Bœuf Bourguignon Végétalien by Renee McKenzie is a vegan version of the beloved traditional French dish.
 Made with tofu and mushrooms, it’s rich, hearty, and delicious.
-You can also make in the crockpot while you prepare dessert.
+You can also make it in the crockpot while you prepare dessert.
 Julia Child would be proud!

 2. Black Bean Chili Pot Pie with Cumin Sweet Potato Crust

 Nothing says love from the oven quite like pie!
-These Black Bean Chili Pot Pies with Cumin Sweet Potato Crust is comfort food personified.
+These Black Bean Chili Pot Pies with Cumin Sweet Potato Crust by Alison Murray are comfort food personified.
 These hearty, individually-sized veggie pies are healthy and delicious with black beans, veggies, and a spiced sweet potato crust.
-Guests will love being served their own little pot pie – no sharing required.
+Guests will love being served their own little pot pie – no sharing is required.

 3. Not Your Mama’s Seitan Pot Roast